 Brimbank Park sits approximately 55 metres below the surrounding western plains.
 It was first settled by Europeans in the 1830s.
 The name is thought to have originated from the farmers moving their sheep and cattle 'around the brim of the bank' of the Maribyrnong River.

-This is a loop walk that starts and ends at the Parks Victoria Office/Leaping Lizard Cafe.
+This is a loop walk that starts and ends at the Parks Victoria office / cafe building.
 The route uses a combination of sealed and well maintained gravel paths.
 There is one short, but fairly steep climb on the walk, at this point there is the option to take an alternative route back to the cafe.

 From the entrance to the Parks Office, there is a path to your left.
 Turn right onto this path to start your walk.
 The path winds around and down to the riverside.
 Keep your eyes and ears open to all the activity along the river banks.
 Head straight through the first junction you meet and keep on this path as it follows the river around a bend.